Asian Studies Major, B.A.–Japanese Concentration

 Honors in Asian Studies

 A candidate for honors in Asian studies will write a substantial paper under the guidance of a faculty member.
 While researching and writing the honors paper, the student will enroll in ASIA 691H and ASIA 692H.
 ASIA 692H may count as one of the interdisciplinary courses for the major; ASIA 691H will count for elective credit only.
-In the case of the concentrations in Arab cultures, Chinese, Japanese, and South Asian studies, ASIA 692H may count toward the major in the concentration.
+In the case of the concentrations in Arab cultures, Chinese, Japanese, Korean studies, and South Asian studies, ASIA 692H may count toward the major in the concentration.

 A committee composed of at least two faculty members will examine the candidate.
 To be accepted as an honors candidate, a student must meet the University’s requirement of a minimum overall grade point average of 3.3, secure the consent of a faculty member in the Asian studies field to act as advisor for the project, and submit a proposal to the associate chair of Asian studies for approval.

 The department sponsors a variety of cultural events — lectures, film series, performances, and more — as well as social and informational events where students can get to know each other and faculty members in an informal setting.
 Faculty members in the department serve as advisors to some of the many Asia-related student organizations on campus, such as the Japan Club, Chinese Conversation Club, Hebrew Table, and more.

 Languages across the Curriculum